Back to top

 2. Use all your senses

 Have you ever smelt a distinct smell, and been instantly transported back to a long-forgotten summer in Europe, or been reminded of a particularly wonderful meal?
-It’s because the regions in our brain that juggle smells, memories and emotions are very much intertwined.

 Music can also be a strong trigger for memory.
-A series of recent studies have found that listening to music engages broad neural networks in the brain, including brain regions responsible for motor actions, emotions, and creativity.
+A series of recent studies has found that listening to music engages broad neural networks in the brain, including brain regions responsible for motor actions, emotions, and creativity.

 Val Metherell and Sandy Butow have been friends for more than 30 years.